gitamahm/VirologyByTheNumbers/README.md

 # VirologyByTheNumbers
-This is a series of code, input data, and output files that accompany the manuscript "Viral Genomes by the Numbers: A Comprehensive Quantitative Exploration of Thousands of Viruses" by Gita Mahmoudabadi and Rob Phillips.
-If using these scripts or data, please cite our manuscript.
+**This is a series of code, input data, and output files that accompany the manuscript "Viral Genomes by the Numbers: A Comprehensive Quantitative Exploration of Thousands of Viruses" by Gita Mahmoudabadi and Rob Phillips.
+If using these scripts or data, please cite our manuscript.**

-All code is written in Python (using Jupyter notebooks).
+All code is written in Python (Jupyter notebooks).
 Below you can find a description of each notebook.
-These notebooks all share in common the very first block of code (and its slight variations), wherein rawdata is read from all_rpt, all_ptt, and all_faa directories, and relevant genomic parameters for each virus, such as genome length, number of protein-coding genes, among others, are stored in lengthData.
+These notebooks all share in common the very first block of code (and its slight variations), wherein rawdata is read from all_rpt, all_ptt, and all_faa directories, and relevant genomic parameters for each virus, such as genome length, number of protein-coding genes, among other parameters, are stored in lengthData.
 The list of Jupyter notebooks and their function is shown below:

   * virusHostHistogramsFV.ipynb  (used to create Figure 2)
   * viromePieChartsFV.ipynb  (used to create Figure 2)